EmDe99/currencyConvSite/README.md

 # Currency Conversion Website

 An idea that came to me during my international exchange.
-I quick and easy way of finding current exchange rates.
+A quick and easy way of finding current exchange rates.

 ## Table of contents